IT Engineering or Software Engineering?

-You want to be fluent in programming languages like C++, Java, PHP or Python?
+You want to be fluent in programming languages like C++, C#, Java, JavaScript or Python?
 As a future software developer, this will be part of your basic training.
 Both at our company and at your university of applied sciences – the Nordakademie – you’ll also learn how to design and model complex software systems.
 At DERMALOG you’ll also be developing in-house applications for the biometrics and security sector.
-In your dual study program in Computer Engineering, you’ll learn to formulate solutions to problems algorithmically, and to implement these solutions in the form of efficient computer programs.

 Hard Facts